Shopify Speed Optimization Tips to Increase Sales

 4. Integrate Accelerated Mobile Pages (AMP) on the Shopify store

-Millions of internet users like to access websites on their mobile devices.
-So it’s important to ensure your Shopify website opens and renders on mobile devices quite quickly.
-With that in mind, the experts at Google & Twitter came up with an open-source project called AMP or Accelerated Mobile Pages.
+Millions of internet users access websites on their mobile devices.
+Therefore, it’s important to ensure your Shopify website loads and renders quickly on mobile devices.
+With this in mind, experts at Google and Twitter developed an open-source project called AMP, or Accelerated Mobile Pages.

-The web pages designed to load quickly on mobile devices are referred to as Accelerated Mobile Pages that use AMP HTML and are cached on Google’s servers to improve the speed and performance of the websites.
-Through AMP, you can ensure the Shopify store loads quickly and smoothly on devices of all types, to improve the UX and increase the organic traffic on the website.
+Accelerated Mobile Pages are web pages designed to load quickly on mobile devices.
+They use AMP HTML and are cached on Google’s servers to improve website speed and performance.
+With AMP, you can ensure your Shopify store loads quickly and smoothly on all types of devices, enhancing user experience and increasing organic traffic.

-There are several applications like FireAMP and AMP by Shop Sheriff on the Shopify store that can help you create and integrate accelerated mobile pages into your website.
-That would help boost your website quite considerably.
+Several apps, such as FireAMP and AMP by Shop Sheriff, are available on the Shopify store to help you create and integrate accelerated mobile pages into your website.
+These can significantly boost your website’s performance.

 5. Compress the media files

 Images and videos enhance the appearance and user experience of a website.
-But if they are too big, the website will take longer to load and render.
-So one of the most prominent techniques Shopify developers use to improve the speed and performance of the eCommerce store is compressing the image and video files.
+However, if they are too large, the website will take longer to load and render.
+One of the most effective techniques Shopify developers use to improve the speed and performance of an eCommerce store is compressing the image and video files.

-There are several applications available on the internet and the Shopify store like compressor.io, TinyPNG, TinyJPG, etc. These apps use lossless compression, which helps compress the size of the images on your Shopify website without sacrificing the quality.
+Several applications are available on the internet and the Shopify store, such as compressor.io, TinyPNG, TinyJPG, etc. These apps use lossless compression, which helps compress the size of the images on your Shopify website without sacrificing the quality.

-You may also find applications and websites on the internet that can help reduce the size of the videos through editing.
-Use these websites to compress the videos and improve the speed and performance of your Shopify eCommerce store.
+You can also find applications and websites on the internet that can help reduce the size of the videos through editing.
+Use these tools to compress the videos and improve the speed and performance of your Shopify eCommerce store.

 6. Implement lazy load images